-• Src L4.
-The options are available only when the protocol is set to TCP or UDP.
-Use the source L4 port option to specify relevant matching conditions for L4 port numbers in the extended ACL rule.
+Src L4: The options are available only if the selection from the Protocol Type menu is TCP or UDP.
+Use the source L4 port option to specify relevant matching conditions for L4 port numbers in the IPv6 ACL rule.

 You can select either the Port radio button or the Range radio button: